littuoMuXin/sth/articles/2025/foundry-local-preview/README.md

 ### REST

-For direct web API requests, simply send an HTTP request to the following address and use the same input structure and output parsing as OpenAI's conversational completion to complete the conversational AI interaction.
+For direct web API requests, simply send an HTTP request to the following address and use the same input structure and output parsing as OpenAI chat completion to complete the chat AI interaction.

 ```text
 POST /v1/chat/completions